Ameristar Jet Charter

-Ameristar Air Cargo, Inc. is an American passenger and cargo airline based in Dallas, Texas, USA.
+Ameristar Air Cargo, Inc. is an American passenger and cargo airline based in Dallas, Texas, United States.
 It operates passenger and cargo services in the Americas and acts as a broker to other cargo carriers.
 Its main base is Addison Airport in north Dallas, with hubs at Willow Run Airport and El Paso International Airport.

 History

 The airline started operations on 4 September 2000.
-It is wholly owned by Tom Wachendorfer (airline president), who also owns Ameristar Jet Charter.
+It is wholly owned by Tom Wachendorfer (the airline’s president).
 Passenger operations began with Boeing 737-200 in September 2005.
 Passengers include sports and entertainment industry celebrities, college athletic teams, and high-wealth individuals.

-In 2008, an Ameristar 737-200 was painted for use in the film The Kingdom.
+In 2008, an Ameristar 737-200 was painted for use in the film The Kingdom as a T-43.

 Fleet

 The Ameristar Charters fleet comprises the following aircraft (as of February 2022):

 The Ameristar Air Cargo fleet previously included the following aircraft: